Jason Todd: Red Hood and Scarlet

-Jason files an appeal to be moved from Arkham Asylum where he has been held for observation for the last several months.
-Bruce Wayne as Batman visits him there to inform Jason he's in Arkham for his protection.
-Jason points out he's passed all the psychological tests repeatedly and there is no reason to keep him in what he calls Batman's "kennel of freaks".
-It is also revealed that, like Tim, Jason was also aware that Batman survived his encounter with Darkseid.
-Jason is transferred to a Gotham prison and upon his arrival, the suicide rate spikes amongst top incarcerated crime figures there.
-Several homicides occur due to many botched attempts on Jason's life by inmates with a grudge against Red Hood's tactics.
-Jason escalates things further by poisoning the cafeteria, killing 82 and sickening 100 more inmates.
+Todd files an appeal to be moved from Arkham Asylum where he has been held for observation for the last several months.
+Bruce Wayne as Batman visits him there to inform Todd that he is in Arkham for his protection.
+Todd points out he has passed all the psychological tests repeatedly and there is no reason to keep him in what he calls Batman's "kennel of freaks".
+It is also revealed that, like Tim, Todd is aware that Batman survived his encounter with Darkseid.
+Todd is transferred to a Gotham prison and upon his arrival, the suicide rate spikes amongst top incarcerated crime figures there.
+Several homicides occur due to many botched attempts on Todd's life by inmates with a grudge against Red Hood's tactics.
+Todd escalates things further by poisoning the cafeteria, killing 82 and sickening 100 more inmates.
 He is immediately transferred back to Arkham but is broken out of the paddy wagon by a group of mercenaries.
-The mercs reveal they are under orders to bring Jason to the person that hired them and that he is in no danger.
-Jason breaks free and fights them off all the same as Batman and Robin arrive.
-Once the hired guns are subdued they reveal their employer has captured Scarlet, Jason's former sidekick.
-Dick, Damian, and Jason go to one of the Red Hood's weapon caches where he assembles a composite costume made from his biker and "superhero" Red Hood attire.
+The mercs reveal they are under orders to bring Todd to the person that hired them and that he is in no danger.
+Todd breaks free and fights them off all the same as Batman and Robin arrive.
+Once the hired guns are subdued they reveal their employer has captured Scarlet.
+Dick, Damian, and Todd go to one of Todd's weapon caches, where he assembles a composite costume made from his biker and "superhero" Red Hood attire.
 The three intend to rescue Scarlet.
-After Batman and Robin defeat the mercs, Red Hood rescues Scarlet and escapes using the helicopter.
+After Batman and Robin defeat the mercs, Red Hood rescues Scarlet and escapes.
 Batman and Robin attempt to chase him, but Red Hood tells them that he planted bombs over Gotham City months ago.
 Scarlet desires to stay with Red Hood as his partner.
 Red Hood and Scarlet head towards an unknown destination.

 The New 52

 Origin

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Jason's new origin is revealed in a special Red Hood and the Outlaws #0 (November 2012) issue, which changes how Batman first met Todd (stealing medicine from Leslie Thompkins, after she had treated him from a brutal beating).
-The backup introduces a massive retcon in which the Joker is responsible for orchestrating the major moments of Todd's life such as his father's imprisonment and death, his mother's overdose, his introduction to Thompkins, and his adoption of the Robin identity.
+In this new timeline, Jason Todd's new origin is revealed in a special Red Hood and the Outlaws #0 (November 2012) issue, which changes how Batman first met Jason (stealing medicine from Leslie Thompkins, after she had treated him from a brutal beating).
+The backup introduces a retcon in which the Joker is responsible for orchestrating the major moments of Jason's life, such as his father's imprisonment and death, his mother's overdose, his introduction to Thompkins, and his adoption of the Robin identity.
 Considering the Joker is the one narrating this segment, it is open to debate whether he is telling the truth or not.
-Though only lightly touched on, his resurrection is also simplified: he is resurrected with a Lazarus Pit by Talia al Ghul (as Infinite Crisis did not occur in this timeline).
+Though only lightly touched on, his resurrection is also simplified: he is resurrected with a Lazarus Pit by Talia al Ghul rather than Superboy-Prime's influence.